arrlanyhars/edtech-airflow/README.md

-# Data Engineering Pipeline Documentation: Efficient Data Scraping: Parsing JSON API with Python in Airflow
+# Data Engineering Pipeline Documentation: Efficient Data Scraping using Parsing JSON API with Python in Airflow

 ## Overview
 In this project, broadly speaking, I retrieve data from an external source, namely the [Dapodik Website](https://dapo.kemdikbud.go.id/), and then store it in BigQuery.